I hate your work problems around

 April and are SICK of it, because she will not confirm in WRITING, beacuse

 she knows she does not have it yet from Vienna.
-We have to wait until we get
+We have to wait until

 this and that means you should have waited with buying a ticket.

-2. We did NOT agreed on any performance of yours because we DO NOT LIKE your
+2. We did NOT agreed on any performance of yours because we DO NOT LIKE

 proposal, because it does not interact with the public.
 We are not willing

 to finance your personal study lessons.
-There are three of us, and even if
+There are three of us, and even

 Renee had said yes, it has to go through us.
-She sent us the mail with all
+She sent us the mail with

 the different proposals, but NOTHING was decided.
 We never sent you a